grimm-co/killerbeez/IPT.md

 To compensate for the previously mentioned issues, Killerbeez's implementation of IPT-based fuzzing does not attempt to disassemble packets.
-Rather, Killerbeez maintains a set of hashes which encode the TIP and TNT packets in the execution trace.
+Rather, Killerbeez maintains a set of hashes which encode the TIP and TNT data in the execution trace.
 As mentioned above, the order of TIP and TNT packets are not always the same, so each of the two packets are hashed independently.
-The instruction pointer address is extracted from the TIP packets and hashed into the trace's TIP hash, while the TNT bits are extracted from the TNT packets and hashed into the trace's TNT hash  After the hashes have been generated, a hash table is then used to lookup these hashes and determine if an execution trace has been seen before.
+The instruction pointer address is extracted from the TIP packets and hashed into the trace's TIP hash, while the TNT bits are extracted from the TNT packets and hashed into the trace's TNT hash.
+After the hashes have been generated, a hash table is then used to lookup these hashes and determine if an execution trace has been seen before.

 This approach has the advantage of not requiring disassembling in order to walk the execution trace.
-As such, our IPT packet parser is very fast because it only analyzes the packets relevant to our fuzzer (TNT and TIP packets).
+Additionally, our IPT packet parser is able to ignore irrelevant packets and only focus TNT and TIP packets.
+These characteristics make the Killerbeez IPT packet parser very fast.
 However, this approach does have the disadvantage of requiring IPT instruction pointer address filtering, to ensure unnecessary libraries are not also traced.
 This also helps reduce the non-determinism in the execution trace, as some libraries do not always trace exactly the same in each execution.

 # Execution Traces vs Basic Block Transitions